silverstripe/silverstripe-registry/docs/en/index.md

 ### Defining the data

-Each registry is a list of a single type of DataObject.
-These DataObject definitions must implement the `RegistryDataInterface` and the `getSearchFields` abstract function.
+Each registry is a list of a single class of DataObject.

-Here's an example of what a staff member definition might look like:
+A DataObject must implement `RegistryDataInterface` and the `getSearchFields` abstract function to be picked up by this module.

+In this example we've created a `StaffMember` class:

 	:::php
 	<?php